AshFoster/foodie-favourites/README.md

 Steps to do so are shown below.

 When deploying using a fork or clone, all of the apps in the 'requirements.txt' file will need to be installed.

-Also, an env.py file will need to be added to the top level directory, with SECRET_KEY, CLOUDINARY_URL and SENDGRID_API_KEY environment variables added to it.

 #### Forking the Repository